MikeLanier/JMaze/README.md

 MainFrm or Maze display panel
 * when change cell size, automatically redraw the maze
 * maze walkthrough.
 I have an old C++ app which did this.
 Try to recall it.
-* create a separator object for the control panel.  space and/or line
+* ~~create a separator object for the control panel.  space and/or line~~
+* tooltips for controls.
+Have on a couple, but not all

 * create a global class for data shared between the ControlPanel and Maze